Turkey Pasta Casserole (One-Pot)

 - Add the pasta, chicken broth, and milk stirring to combine.

-- Uncover and continue to simmer until the pasta is cooked and the liquid is just absorbed, and additional 2-10 minutes, stirring occasionally.
+- Uncover and continue to simmer until the pasta is cooked and the liquid is just absorbed, an additional 2-10 minutes, stirring occasionally.
 Note: it's fine if the sauce looks slightly separated at this point, it should come back together with the addition of the other ingredients.

 - Once the pasta is just cooked, add the peas, stir, then cover and allow to sit for 5 minutes, covered, for any remaining liquid to absorb and for the peas to warm through.